WOLVES DON’T KILL CATTLE. THEY ARE TOO BUSY CHANGING RIVERS!

 And besides, everybody knows wolves don’t kill cattle.
-According to National Geographic, they are too busy changing rivers.
+According to a well known National Geographic video, wolves are too busy changing rivers to be bothered by the killing and consumption of livestock.

 Meanwhile, here in Washington state, where last week a woman was treed by wolves in Okanogan County….
 Washington Department of Fish and Wildlife agents tried to interfere with the rescue operation.
-Dispatch records indicate that WDFW agents tried to call off a DNR heliocopter that was being sent to the scene because the wolves are a “Federally protected species”.
+Dispatch records indicate that WDFW agents attempted to call off a state DNR helicopter that was being sent to the scene on the grounds that wolves are a “Federally protected species”.

-WDFW’s demand that outside agencies stand down was ignored by an EMS dispacher and a DNR heliocopter crew arrived on the scene 14 minutes after being called.
-The DNR crew spotted the woman in the tree and also noted several wolves on the ground.
+WDFW’s stand down order was ignored by an irate EMS dispatcher.
+A DNR helicopter arrived on the scene 14 minutes later.
+While hovering over the area, the DNR crew spotted the woman in the tree and also noted several wolves on the ground.
 The flight crew landed, scared off the wolves, and effected a rescue of the woman.

 For more information about this incident see: